ReadyResearchers-2023-24/cis-600-f2023-610-s2024-senior-thesis-simojo/thesis.md

 The method of learning used in this project is the Deep Deterministic Policy Gradient algorithm, which maps the state of our system to an action.

+In RL algorithms, training is accomplished by giving the system a feedback mechanism called a reward.
+The reward may be based off of historical data or on the most recent state of the system.

+One method of finding an optimal policy for controlling a system is to track the gradient of the expected reward

 <!-- FIXME: reward metric to actually get the thing to perform navigation has
 yet to be determined -->